Rawhead Rex (film): Plot

 Rawhead arrives at the church to "baptize" O'Brien by urinating on him.
 A bewildered Coot goes outside to investigate the noise and sees Rawhead.
 Horrified, Coot flees inside the church and into the basement while Rawhead destroys everything inside.
 Coot finds the missing parish records, showing what appears to be some kind of blueprint of Rawhead.
 O'Brien catches Coot and forces him upstairs to be sacrificed to Rawhead.
 The police arrive at the church but hesitate to open fire on Rawhead because he is carrying Coot.
 The brainwashed inspector dumps gasoline around the police cars and ignites it as they begin to shoot at Rawhead, killing all the police, including himself.

 Howard leaves his wife and daughter and goes back to the church, where a dying Coot tells him that Rawhead is afraid of something in the altar.
 Howard goes inside.
 O'Brien is burning books and is overpowered by Howard.
 Howard, by using a candle stick, opens the altar and gets to the weapon.
 O'Brien retreats to Rawhead to tell him.
 Howard tries to use the weapon, but it has no effect.
 In anger, Rawhead kills O'Brien by tearing out his throat.

 As Rawhead tries to kill Howard, Howard's wife picks up the weapon.
 A ray of light comes out of the weapon and hits Rawhead, stopping Rawhead from killing Howard.
 Howard realizes that the weapon works only when wielded by a woman.
 The form of a woman appears from the stone and shoots electric rays through the stones and into Rawhead's body, knocking him to the ground.
 After more blasts, Rawhead is drained, allowing Howard to hit him with a shovel.
 Rawhead then falls through the ground and Howard's wife drops the weapon in with him.
 Rawhead is smashed under giant stones.
 Both Howard and his wife weep in light of it being over.

 The boy from the trailer park places flowers on Andy Johnson's grave.
 As he walks away, Rawhead emerges from the ground and roars.

 Production

 Although Barker's short story was set in Kent, filming took place entirely in County Wicklow, Ireland; in Leinster, Redcross, and Laragh.
 The production initially planned to shoot at Bray Film Studios in England, but production moved to the Republic of Ireland to cut costs.
-The titular monsters was designed by Peter Litten's company Coast to Coast which previously provided the effects for Director George Pavlou and Clive Barker's previous film Underworld.
-Producer fro Green Man Productions, Kevin Attew, described the film as "Jaws on land" and called the film an update on 50s B movies.
+The titular monster was designed by Peter Litten's company Coast to Coast which previously provided the effects for Director George Pavlou and Clive Barker's previous film Underworld.
+Producer for Green Man Productions, Kevin Attew, described the film as "Jaws on land" and called the film an update on 50s B movies.

 The role of Rawhead Rex was first offered to Peter Mayhew, but his fee was too high.
 The costume was designed and created by Peter Litten.